Budget-Friendly Ways to Cool Down

 Asheville's beat-the-heat adventures

-In the heart of the summer, with warmer temperatures still creeping into the forecast, there's no better time than now to find unique ways to cool down.
+In the heart of the summer, there's no better time than now to find unique ways to cool down.

-Fortunately, you can escape to the mountains of Asheville to find relief from the hot days.
+Fortunately, you can escape to the mountains in and around Asheville to find relief from the hot days.
 Even better, you can leave your wallet at home because these refreshing adventures won't break the bank.

 French Broad River

-Asheville's own river is not only one of the oldest in the world, it is also one of the most versatile when it comes to go-with-the-flow adventures.
-Ride the river in a whitewater raft, on a stand-up paddleboard, in a tube, on a Bellyak (a kayak you ride on your belly) or in a canoe.
+Asheville's river is one of the oldest in the world, and it is also one of the most versatile when it comes to go-with-the-flow adventures.
+Ride the French Broad River in a whitewater raft, on a stand-up paddleboard, in a tube, on a Bellyak (a kayak you ride on your belly) or in a canoe.
 Area outfitters can prepare floaters for any sort of trip.
-Don't forget to take a float break for a pint of craft beer at The Bywater bar, right on the banks of the French Broad.

 - Looking Glass Falls: Just down the road from Sliding Rock, off U.S. 276 heading south off the Blue Ridge Parkway, the base of this 80-foot falls is popular for cooling off and wading.
 Caution should always be exercised around the falls.